lanl-ansi/GasModels.jl/docs/src/math-model.md

 ## Gas Flow

 GasModels implements a steady-state model of gas flow based on the Weymouth formulation that uses the 1-D hydrodynamic equations for natural gas flow in a pipe.
-Starting with the quasi-steady hydrodynamic equations and reducing them to a steady state model, the momentum conservation equation in a pipe is stated as
+In the following paragraphs, a derivation of the steady state equations used in GasModels is shown.
+To that end, we first assume that the flow is steady.
+Given this assumption, the conservation of momentum equation for the flow of gas in a pipe is given by

 ```math
 p \frac{\partial p}{\partial x} = -\frac{\lambda a^2 \phi |\phi|}{2 D}
 ```

 where $p$ is pressure, $\lambda$ is a non dimensional friction factor, $\phi$ is mass flux, and $D$ is the diameter of the pipe.
 Here, $a^2=\frac{ZRT}{m}$ where $Z$ is the gas compressibility factor, $R$ is the universal gas constant, $m$ is the molar mass of the gas, and $T$ is the gas temperature.
 In steady state, the mass conservation reduces to: